Is Suicide a Brain Issue or a Heart Issue?

 “Scripture uses different anthropological terms—heart, soul, spirit, mind, and more—to describe a simple, singular human experience. . . .
 The terms for soul, spirit, and mind describe the same types of function as the term for the heart.
 In other words, they all do the same thing, indicating the various biblical terms for human experience do not refer to multiple spiritual organs that do different things.
 The biblical authors understand human experience as flowing from one, unified heart.”

-Heart Patterns of Suicidal Thinking
+Heart Patterns in Suicidal Thinking

 https://www.thefyi.org/risk-factors-for-suicide-infographic/